 This guideline is designed for the general use of most patients but may need to be adapted to meet the special needs of a specific patient as determined by the medical practitioner.
-Approved by MSEC unknown date.
-Click here to see the supplemental resources for this guideline.
-If comments about this guideline, please contact Ellen_Hodges@ykhc.org.
+Approved by MSEC 2/1/22. nts about this guideline, please contact Ellen_Hodges@ykhc.org.